Vectorize (Vector Database)

 Dimensions are determined from the output size of the machine learning (ML) model used to generate them, and are a function of how the model encodes and describes features into a vector embedding.

-The number of dimensions an index is created for cannot change.
-Indexes expect to receive dense vectors with the same number of dimensions.
+The number of dimensions an index is created for cannot change after an index is created.

 The following table highlights some example embeddings models and their output dimensions: